Cum poți ajuta la sprijinirea refugiaților afgani

-Airbnb.org is looking for Hosts to provide temporary stays for Afghan refugees while resettlement efforts are underway.
-You may receive a request to host in the coming days or weeks.
+Airbnb.org seeks Hosts to provide temporary stays for refugees when resettlement efforts are underway.

 Before booking your space, a case manager from one of Airbnb.org’s nonprofit partners may reach out with questions.
 Booking requests come from a case manager, not refugee guests.
 Airbnb and Airbnb.org share your listing’s calendar, so you won’t be asked to host refugees on nights when your space is unavailable.